 Josephine earned her law degree from Brooklyn Law School (2017), where she served as President of the Alternative Dispute Resolution Honor Society.
 She received her undergraduate degree from New York University (2010) in Media, Culture, and Communications Studies.

 Josephine is admitted to practice in New York.

-Jonathan Gray, founding partner of Gray Krauss Sandler Des Rochers LLP, concentrates his practice on film and television and has been deeply involved in the independent film community for over 20 years as an attorney and advisor to filmmakers, producers, production companies, financiers and distributors.
+Jonathan Gray, founding partner of Gray Krauss Sandler Des Rochers LLP, concentrates his practice on film and television.
+He has been deeply involved in the independent film community for over 20 years as an attorney and advisor to filmmakers, producers, production companies, financiers and distributors.

-Jonathan has provided production counsel services on hundreds of films, as well as serving as on-going counsel to clients in all aspects of the entertainment industry.
-Jonathan is an adjunct professor at Columbia University School of the Arts, and a frequent lecturer at NYU, SVA and other educational institutions.
+Jonathan has provided production counsel services on hundreds of films, and serves as on-going counsel to clients in all aspects of the entertainment industry.
+Jonathan is an adjunct professor at Columbia University School of the Arts, and a frequent lecturer at NYU and SVA.

-Jonathan is also an Emmy nominated producer and has produced and executive produced over 40 films.
-Jonathan attended Brandeis University and the State University of New York at Binghamton and received his law degree from Fordham University School of Law (1990).
+Jonathan is also an Emmy-nominated producer and has produced and executive produced over 40 films.
+Jonathan attended Brandeis University and the State University of New York at Binghamton before receiving his law degree from Fordham University School of Law (1990).

 Jonathan is admitted to practice in New York.